axe007/mini-095/README.md

 5. Ta-ta-ang, you will find a JAR file under the targe folder.

 ## Connect to the mongoDB
-As showned in the picture, you can customize
+As showned in the picture, you can customize the URI to connect to your own MongoDB database.

 ## License